 “The best thing to do is try to keep your integrity,” Andreassen said.
 “If we make mistakes we make mistakes.
 If we deliberately make mistakes we put ourselves in a position to compromise, which is not a good place to be.”
 A lot of variables can affect a project, from human personalities to the weather, so some flexibility is required.
 “By the same token, you should be firm but fair with everybody across the board.”

 While Andreassen said the economy had caused a slowdown in new development, Ulster seemed “pretty vibrant,” he said.
 “People are being more frugal and getting more estimates.
 But I think it looks positive.
-It’s active, and there’s not a lot of empty spaces.”
+It’s active, and there’s not a lot of empty spaces.
+People try to get their building repaired before investing in more.
+Things like roof tiles or drain cleaning in Arlington or other services come ahead of building new ones.”
 Currently he’s involved with the 8,000-square-foot Romeo Chevrolet facility on Route 9W.
 “It’s gotten through the planning board and they’re starting to lay the foundation,” he said.

 So far, he joked, the biggest challenge has been finding the roads.
 “There’s quite a few,” noted Andreassen, who resides in Malden-on-Hudson and is being paid a salary of $55,000.
 “Like any new job, I’m finding my way around the office and getting to know the other employees.
 I’m happy to be here.”